 production environments (1.5.2);

 OR

-The Responsible Entity does not have a process to verify the identity of the software source and the integrity of the software provided by the software source when the method to do so is available to the Responsible Entity from the software source (1.6).
+The Responsible Entity does not have a process as specified in Part 1.6 to verify the identity of the software source and the integrity of the software provided by the software source when the method to do so is available to the Responsible Entity from the software source.
+(1.6)

-VSL Justifications for CIP-010-3, R1 FERC VSL G1 There is no prior compliance obligation related to the subject of this standard.
-Violation Severity Level Assignments Should Not Have the Unintended Consequence of Lowering the Current Level of Compliance FERC VSL G2 Guideline 2a: Violation Severity Level Assignments Should Ensure Uniformity and Consistency in the Determination of Penalties Guideline 2a: The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b: Violation Severity Level Assignments that Contain Ambiguous Language The VSL assignment for R1 is not binary.
-Guideline 2b: The proposed VSL does not use ambiguous terms, supporting uniformity and consistency in the determination of similar penalties for similar violations.
-FERC VSL G3 Violation Severity Level Assignment Should Be Consistent with the Corresponding Requirement The proposed VSL uses similar terminology to that used in the associated requirement, and is therefore consistent with the requirement.
+VSL Justifications for CIP-010-3, R1 FERC VSL G1 Violation Severity Level Assignments Should Not Have the Unintended Consequence of Lowering the Current Level of Compliance The addition of Part 1.6 does not lower the currentl level of compliance.
+FERC VSL G2 Guideline 2a: Violation Severity Level Assignments Should Ensure Uniformity and Consistency in the Determination of Penalties Guideline 2a : The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b : Violation Severity Level Assignments The VSL assignment for R1 is not binary.
+Guideline 2b: The proposed VSL does not use ambiguous terms, supporting uniformity and consistency in the determination of similar penalties for similar violations. that Contain Ambiguous Language FERC VSL G3 Violation Severity Level Assignment Should Be Consistent with the Corresponding Requirement The proposed VSL uses similar terminology to that used in the associated requirement, and is therefore consistent with the requirement.